fontsource/fontsource/scripts/README.md

 # Fontsource Scripts

-This is the foundation of the project that generates the font packages in the `packages` directory.
+This is the foundation of the project that generates the font packages in the `fonts` directory.

 ## Generic